 For Immediate Release Contact: Bernard Cherkasov

-CHICAGO – Equality Illinois, the state’s largest organization advocating for lesbian, gay, bisexual, and transgender rights, announced its plans to intensify the push for civil unions in Illinois, hiring a new CEO and appointing a new slate of officers.
+CHICAGO – Equality Illinois, the state’s largest organization advocating for lesbian, gay, bisexual, and transgender rights, applauds today’s introduction in U.S. House of Representatives of the Respect for Marriage Act.

 Equality Illinois was founded to secure, protect and defend the civil rights of lesbian, gay bisexual and transgender Illinoisans.
 It is one of the Midwest’s largest gay civil rights organizations.